-USAC is planning to release a new updated consumer address workflow in September 2020 which is expected to make the address error resolution process a lot more seamless.
-Please note that the September release is tentative and contingent upon how the COVID-19 pandemic continues to evolve.
+USAC is planning to release a new updated consumer address workflow, which is expected to make the address error resolution process a lot more seamless.
+Please note that this release is tentative and contingent upon how the COVID-19 pandemic continues to evolve and will likely not take place until after COVID-19 waivers are lifted.